Incremental Urbanism Workshop - April 2013

 VENUE HIRE IN ASHFORD

-We have several rooms that are suitable for various uses including workshops, talks, training, meetings and functions.
-Hire periods are from Mon - Fri, between 9 - 5.30.
+We have two rooms that are suitable for various uses including workshops, talks, training, meetings and functions.

 Large Education Space £150 per day/£100 half day/ £25 per hour